 I found Frito while on my way home on a very cold night.
 He immediately ran up to me and started to make biscuits and suckle on my hat- he was dying to be rescued!
 The next night I was able to swoop him up and place him in a carrier- easiest rescue ever!
-He is now settling into his foster home and looking for a forever home.
-Frito is 7 months old, neutered, vaccinated, FIV/Felv negative, dewormed, microchipped, and ready to make someone very happy!
-If you are interested in adopting Frito, send us an email for an application!
+He spent about a month in foster before being adopted.
+He is now happy in his forever home!

 Winter was found on one of the coldest days of the year by a client of mine named Sherry.
 He must have been hit by a car and dragged because his entire torso was ripped off.
 It was truly the most gruesome wound I have ever seen.
 With the help of another client, Becky, we were able to get him admitted to City Vet and have raised a good amount of money to cover his bills.
 We weren't sure he was going to make it.
 But after over a month in the hospital receiving bandage changes multiple times a day, being cared for by the experts at City Vet in Manhattan, he has made a FULL RECOVERY!
 He has a limp leg but that doesn't stop this little fighter from getting around.
 Winter is about 4 months old and looking for the purrefct forever home.
 To apply to adopt WINTER email Misty at firstname.lastname@example.org